-Lately I have the pleasure of wearing whatever I want.
-MI like to wear clothes that promote information about honey bees and the organizations that I belong to, such as the Montgomery County Beekeepers Association, the Maryland State Beekeepers Association, etc.
+I like to wear T-shirts that advertise that I am a beekeeper and love honey bees.
+Many are from the local beekeeping clubs and organizations that I support, such as the Montgomery County Beekeepers Association, the DC Beekeepers Alliance, the Maryland State Beekeepers Association … etc.

-The shirts are great conversation starters with people that I meet.
-The most common response I get is “Are you really a beekeeper?”
+The shirts make great conversation starters with people that I meet, everywhere.
 Many people are genuinely interested in talking about bees, beekeeping, Colony Collapse Disorder (CCD) and other problems with bees and the environment.
-Sometimes they ask about where they can buy local honey, or how they can become a beekeeper, etc.
+Sometimes people ask about how they can become a beekeeper, where can they buy local honey, what to plant to support pollinators, etc.

-While I can talk your ears off about bees and beekeeping, you probably had somewhere else to be.
-So, I made up some “contact cards” with a link to this page (via Bitly).
-If you want to share this information with another person who is interested, the easiest thing to do is to share this link: http://bit.ly/2St3k6E.
+While I am happy to talk your ears off about bees and beekeeping, you probably had somewhere else to be, so I handed you a contact card with a link to this page.
+Below you will find a list of organizations in the DMV that can answer all your questions.
+If you want to share this information with someone else who is interested, the easiest thing to do is to share the following shortened link to this page: http://bit.ly/rbj_dmv_beepage.

 - Interested in becoming a beekeeper …